makubacki/patina/docs/src/dxe_core/memory_management.md

 will return an error that can be handled by the corresponding driver.
 In debug builds, any changes to the memory map following `exit_boot_services` will panic due to an assertion.

+## Memory Map Reporting

+The Patina DXE Core implements the UEFI specification API for report the memory map.
+A note about the Patina DXE Core implementation of `GetMemoryMap()` is that it will return a memory map size that reflects an unmerged descriptor count while the EDK II implementation returns a merged descriptor count.
+This simplifies the implementation and provides a some headroom for additional descriptors that may be added between calls to `GetMemoryMap()`.
+This means that the merged descriptors ultimately written into the caller's buffer may be fewer than the number of descriptors reported by `GetMemoryMap()`.

 ## Memory Protections

 Patina (here called Patina or the core interchangeably) applies strict memory protections while still allowing for PI